radupetrisel/snow-seeker/Readme.md

 **Challenge #1**: Add a photo credit over the ResortView image.
 The data is already loaded from the JSON for this purpose, so you just need to make it look good in the UI.

 **Challenge #2**: Fill in the loading and saving methods for Favorites

+**Challenge #3**: For a real challenge, let the user sort the resorts in ContentView either using the default order, alphabetical order, or country order.